 If you have a dog that’s particularly sensitive, finding a food to accommodate them can be hard.
 A dog can’t tell you what’s wrong, and that means it’s up to you to figure out what’s triggering their allergies.

-Even the healthiest food for dogs is a bad food if it’s wrong for your pup.
+Even the healthiest dog food is a bad food if it’s wrong for your pup.
 That doesn’t necessarily make the food bad, it just makes it bad for them, and your best bet at beating allergies and food sensitivities is to choose a limited ingredient diet with less allergy triggers.

 What you should not do is jump from food to food too quickly.
 This alone can cause digestive issues in dogs, and it’s recommended that you wait at least 14 days before you make any further decisions.
 This is a general time frame, but one which tends to work for diet adjustments.